 How To Increase Credit Score?

-Listed below are some of the ways that can help a borrower increase or improve the credit score; however, if these ways are not followed responsibly, they can also decrease your credit score.
+The methods listed below can help a borrower increase or improve their credit score; however, if these methods are not followed responsibly, they can also lower your credit score.

 Credit utilization ratio

 One of the most important practises for improving credit is to use the credit utilisation ratio wisely.
 It is generally recommended to use no more than 30% of your available credit.
 Using a higher percentage of your CUR may indicate to lenders that you are relying heavily on borrowed money.
 Even if you are able to request a higher CUR from a lender, it is still advisable to try to keep your credit utilization ratio at or below 30%.
 This can help you maintain a good credit score and make it easier to secure loans or credit in the future.

 Lending institutions make hard inquiries every time a borrower applies for a loan.
 If these inquiries are made within a short period of time, they can significantly damage the credit score.
 However, if they are spaced out, they do not have as much impact on the credit score.
 If the credit score is damaged, it may result in rejected loan applications, which are recorded in the credit report.
 To avoid getting caught in a cycle of hard inquiries, rejected loan applications, and negative entries on the credit report, it is recommended to pay off existing loans or credit payments before applying for a new loan or making an inquiry.

 A borrower can improve their credit score by ensuring that their credit report is accurate.
 It is advisable to review the credit report at least twice a year to identify and correct any errors, misinformation, or other issues.
 If there are any incorrect or disputed items on the credit report, it is important to file a dispute and resolve the issues as soon as possible.
 Incorrect information on the credit report can significantly damage the credit score.

 Credit card maintenance